Furfural production

 Furfural processing

-From sugarcane to furfural
+From agricultural waste to furfural

 Curious?
 Order a sample